Texas Supreme Court tackles question of criminal constitutional law in juvenile case

 [64] See Elstad, 470 U.S. at 312–13 n.3 (stating that as current case involved mere failure to give Miranda

-rights to remain silent and to have counsel present were flatly ignored while police subjected them to continued
+their rights to remain silent and to have counsel present were flatly ignored while police subjected them to

-rights and ignored rights when allowing statements that violate Miranda to be used for impeachment).
+between unread rights and ignored rights when allowing statements that violate Miranda to be used for

 [65] See Elstad, 470 U.S. at 306–07 (“[A] procedural Miranda violation differs in significant respects from

-and sweeps more broadly than the Fifth Amendment itself . . .
-Miranda’s preventive medicine provides a remedy
+Amendment and sweeps more broadly than the Fifth Amendment itself . . .
+Miranda’s preventive medicine

 [67] See United States v.
 Patane, 542 U.S. 630, 643 (2004) (plurality opinion); id. at 645 (Kennedy, J.,